Traveling to the UK is about to get easier (for some)

 Of the five nations listed by Hammond, three -- Canada, Australia and New Zealand -- are members of the Commonwealth.

-People with Japanese passports can enter a whopping 190 countries without needing a visa or any additional paperwork.
+Travelers holding Japanese passports can enter a whopping 190 countries without needing a visa or any additional paperwork.
 The United States and United Kingdom tied for fifth place on the list.

 While Hammond's announcement is good news for some travelers heading to the UK, there's plenty in the 120-page document that affects things for Brits themselves of course.